syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 ### Override syncfusion themes in application

-All Syncfusion theme [supported in themestudio](https://help.syncfusion.com/wpf/themes/skin-manager?#themes-list) control styles can be overridden by a common naming convention.
+All Syncfusion theme [supported in theme studio](https://help.syncfusion.com/wpf/themes/skin-manager?#themes-list) control styles can be overridden by a common naming convention.
 A unique key is given to each and every style, so that you can override the styles using the `BasedOn` property.

 The naming convention of a control style will be like `Syncfusion-ControlName-Style`.
 For example, `MaterialDarkButtonAdvStyle`.